What are the best shoes for trail running?

 Sloppy, muddy trails

 Not my favourite!
 If you’re going somewhere really slippery and muddy then a trail running shoe designed to grip on mud will really save your bacon, and possibly your dignity.
-Examples are Salomon Speedcross and Inov-8 Mudclaw.
+Examples are Salomon XA Elevate, Inov-8 Parkclaw 275 GTX and On Cloudventure Waterproof.

-The downside of these types of shoes is that they aren’t particularly comfortable to wear when running on harder surfaces for any prolonged period of time.
+The downside of these types of shoes is that they aren’t particularly comfortable to wear when running on harder surfaces for any prolonged period of time, except for the On Cloudventure Waterproof as mentioned in our review of them.

 Rocky mountain trails